Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Enforcement of the Charter

 The enforcement process is outlined in the Technical Guidance and is the primary guide for meeting the requirements of the Sea Cargo Charter.
-The Secretariat in conjunction with the Steering Committee will, as outlined in the Charter and the Governance Rules, update the Technical Guidance to ensure the Sea Cargo Charter is up to date.
+The Secretariat in conjunction with the Steering Committee, as outlined in the Charter and the Governance Rules, updates the Technical Guidance when relevant to ensure the Sea Cargo Charter is up to date.

 Enforcement of the Charter

-The Sea Cargo Charter Clause provides a suggestion to Signatories about how to request the data required to calculate climate alignment at the voyage level.
-Incorporating this Clause within charterparties will guarantee collection of the necessary data in a harmonized way across the activities of all Signatories.
+The Sea Cargo Charter Clause provides a suggestion to charterer signatories about how to request the data required to calculate climate alignment at the voyage level from shipowners.
+Incorporating this Clause within charterparties will guarantee collection of the necessary data in a harmonised way across the activities of all signatories.

 To support data collection, various Data Collection Templates have been developed.